gauditech/gaudi-docs/docs/core-concepts/application.md

 ### Embedded Gaudi

-If you're already developing your Node.js aplication and want to embed Gaudi and develop other parts of your application within it you can use `useGaudi` express middleware provided by the `gaudi` package
+If you're already developing your Node.js application and want to embed Gaudi and develop other parts of your application within it you can use `useGaudi` express middleware provided by the `gaudi` package

 ```js
 import { useGaudi } from "@gaudi/runtime/dist/server/express";